datacarpentry/datacarpentry.github.io/_posts/2018-04-26-dc-seven-weeks.md

 [The Carpentries](https://carpentries.org/) already have well-structured lessons for these materials, and we could rely on the strong pool of Carpentry instructors at the University of Florida.

-The question then became *"do we want to run a traditional two day Carpentry workshop, or try something different?"*.
+The question then became: *"Do we want to run a traditional two-day Carpentry workshop, or try something different?"*.
 We already knew that there was interest in regular weekly meetings, and saw potential in giving access to people who could not commit to a full two-day Carpentries workshop, or people who might need a refresher even though they've taken the two-day workshop.
 So we decided to run our workshop a bit differently than normal.